My husband and I both love camping, so it’s not surprising that our kids do too. We go camping as often as our schedules allow.

 It’s hard for me to imagine paying good money to sleep in a tent on a small grassy plot surrounded by strangers!
 Why would you do that when you can have a peaceful, authentic outdoor experience for free?

-After writing about how we often camp when we are on road trips, I’ve had people ask for more details on how we camp for free.
+After writing about how we sometimes camp when we are on road trips, I’ve had people ask for more details on how we camp for free.

 How to Camp For Free